nakamurau1/code-to-clipboard/README.md

 ## Usage

-### Copy Code from a Single File

-1. Right-click on a file in the explorer
-2. Select "Copy Code to Clipboard" from the context menu
-3. The code from the selected file will be copied to the clipboard

 ### Copy Code from All Open Tabs

 1. Right-click on any text file tab or in the editor